National Construction Code (NCC) 2022

 If you missed these sessions or want to learn more, watch recordings of the NCC 2022 Roadshow webinars below.

-The information presented during the VBA Roadshow was based on the NCC 2022 released at the time.
-On 27 October 2022, the ABCB announced that editorial corrections were to be made and an updated NCC 2022 would be released.
-The editorial corrections may impact on the information presented during the VAB Roadshow and therefore viewers are advised to visit the ABCB website for the latest version of the NCC 2022 and a list of the editorial corrections.
+The information presented during the VBA Roadshow was based on the early draft of NCC 2022.
+The ABCB has since made a number of editorial corrections which may impact on the information presented during the VBA Roadshow.
+Viewers are advised to visit the ABCB website for the latest version of the NCC 2022 and a list of the editorial corrections.

 Updated VBA Practice Notes